RigoOnRails/encrypted-message/README.md

 [!["Lint & run tests" workflow](https://github.com/RigoOnRails/encrypted-message/actions/workflows/development.yml/badge.svg)](https://github.com/RigoOnRails/encrypted-message/actions/workflows/development.yml)

 ## Generate your keys
-You should use 32-byte strings for the `Deterministic` key, `Randomized` key, & the key derivation salt.
+You should use 32-byte strings for your keys & the key derivation salt.

 You can generate them with the following:
 ```bash